Inflect logo

 Market Access, Business & Tax Climate

-Portland offers a business-friendly environment with strategic access to Northern New England and specific financial advantages for technology infrastructure investments.
+Portland offers a supportive business environment with strategic access to the markets of Northern New England.

-Tax Advantage For Data Centers Maine offers a sales tax exemption on eligible computer and data center equipment.
-This incentive significantly reduces the capital expenditure required for building new facilities or executing large-scale hardware refreshes, directly improving project ROI.
+Tax Advantage For Data Centers: Maine provides a significant financial incentive through a sales tax exemption on eligible computer data center equipment.
+This program directly lowers the capital investment required to build or expand a data center footprint in the state.

 Natural Disaster Risk